Ponzis-Python/calc_percent/README.md

 # calc_percent
-Simple program to calculate percentages for people who keep forgetting jhow to do it on a calculator.
+Simple program to calculate percentages for people who keep forgetting how to do it on a calculator.
 Just input numbers, get answer.